3DCP-TUe/DFC.data/README.md

 - [ ] Add script/tool that can check based on metadata of components and assembly if the configuration is possible
 - [ ] Add script/tool that calculates system length, volume, etc.

-Of most equipment of minimal metada file is added so it can be refered to in session metadata files.
+Of most equipment of minimal metadata file is added so it can be refered to in session metadata files.

 ## Introduction